ctkjose/exc_docs/doc_server_controllers.md

 }
 ```

-An **action message** is just like any other message, except that message name starts with "action_".
+You can see that an **action message** is just another message, except that message name starts with "action_".

 To get any form values (POST/GET) send by the browser we use the [client](./doc_server_client.md).
 For example: